Top O’The Oblong To Ya

 A page about a 4 foot pillar in the woods.

 There are several routes one can take to the tri-point, but the only one we care about is the red-blazed trail from Mt.
 Washington Road that travels over Round Mountain on its way to Mt.
 Frissell (highpoint) and the tri-point just beyond.
-I mean, you could take the old forest road from Mt.
-Washington Road and avoid the Round Mountain climb altogether, but why would you want to do that?
-Or you could approach it from the west through New York’s Taconic State Park.
-But that would just be wrong.
+(You can also approach it from the west through New York’s Taconic State Park.)

 Head in from the hiker’s lot on Mt.
 Washington Road along the red blazed trail – a trail I always call Mt.
 Frissell Trail, but I don’t think it has an official name.
 This way, you hit the summit of Round Mountain which is beautiful.
 Truly one of the best views in all of Connecticut – full 360 degrees of the Taconics, Berkshires and Catskills – and in late June and July, billions of blueberry bushes blanket the summit, mixed with Connecticut’s state tree, the mountain laurel, also in full bloom.
 Better yet, although the trail is clear and blazed well, there are no crowds either.
 It’s just a perfect (and short) little hike that involves a few steep inclines to let you know you’re out of shape.

 I love it on Round Mountain.
 There’s the much more popular Bear Mountain to the east and Mt.
-Frissell to the west.
-Continuing west, down Round and back up Frissell, you’ll come to a turn-off for the true Frissell summit which is in Massachusetts.
+Frissell (summit in MA) and Brace (summit in NY) to the west.
+Continuing west, down Round and back up Frissell, you’ll come to a turn-off for the true Frissell summit.
 Although the summit provides no view and really no significance to any peakbagging list, there is a maintained summit register.

 Thanks super Christian guy!
 Anyway, the infamous green stake marking the CT border and highpoint is a few hundred feet down from the summit – yes, down.
 We like to be unique here in the Nutmeg State.
 It’s not like any other state identifies with a tropical spice.